-Sensitive information may also be used or disclosed if required or authorised by law.
+- if otherwise required or authorised by law.

 Controllers are defined by the GDPR as natural or legal persons, a public authority, agency or other body to which personal information or personal data has been disclosed, whether via a third party or not, and who determines the purposes and means of processing personal information.
 We are a controller under the GDPR as we collect, use and store your personal information to enable us to provide you with our goods and/or services.

-As a controller, we have certain obligations under the GDPR when collecting, storing and using the personal information of individuals based in the EEA.
+As a controller, we have certain obligations under the applicable privacy laws including the GDPR when collecting, storing and using the personal information of individuals.
 If you are an individual located in the EEA, your personal data will: